 - SAMtool – The Sponsored Award Management tool (SAMtool), is a financial and budget management tool for sponsored projects.
 It was conceived, designed and built with the active participation of a campus-wide cross-functional team including central office staff, department and college budget staff, and research faculty from multiple academic units.

-- University Fringe Benefit Rates for Fiscal Year 2019: The University’s fringe benefits expense is distributed to the responsibility centers, Syracuse Abroad administration, facilities, and administration and technology units as a percent of actual payroll expense.
+- University Fringe Benefit Rates for Fiscal Year 2020: The University’s fringe benefits expense is distributed to the responsibility centers, Syracuse Abroad administration, facilities, and administration and technology units as a percent of actual payroll expense.
 Fringe benefit rates were established considering the cost of the benefits available to employees in each classification (i.e., Regular, Graduate Assistant, Summer, Part-Time Faculty Union, Temporary Wages) as a percent of the payroll in the same classification.
-The University has negotiated new fringe benefit rates with the Federal government for fiscal year 2019 (July 1, 2018 through June 30, 2019).
+The University has negotiated new fringe benefit rates with the Federal government for fiscal year 2020 (July 1, 2019 through June 30, 2020).
 These rates will be used for charging both sponsored (funds 13 and 91) and non-sponsored restricted (funds 15 and 16) chartstrings.
-The University has also established the fringe benefit rates to be used for unrestricted chartstrings (funds 11 and 14) under RCM for fiscal year 2019.
-Read more: FY 2019 University Fringe Benefit Rates (PDF file) and FY18 Fringe Rates (PDF file).
+The University has also established the fringe benefit rates to be used for unrestricted chartstrings (funds 11 and 14) under RCM for fiscal year 2020.
+Read more: FY 2020 University Fringe Benefit Rates (PDF file) and FY19 Fringe Rates (PDF file).

-- New University Facilities and Administrative Rates: The University has negotiated with the Federal government to establish new Facilities and Administrative (F&A) rates, sometimes referred to as overhead or indirect cost rates.
-These new rates are effective for the next two fiscal years – fiscal 2016 and 2017 – and pertain only to sponsored activity…more information about facilities and administrative rates (PDF file).
+- University Facilities and Administrative Rates: The University has negotiated with the Federal government to establish Facilities and Administrative (F&A) rates, sometimes referred to as overhead or indirect cost rates.
+They pertain only to sponsored activity…more information about Facilities and Administrative rates (PDF file).

 - Accounting for Excess Property Sales: Please note that excess property sales may no longer be deposited to an expense account (i.e., accounts beginning with ’56’).